 ||Read more »|

-There are four strategies in Step 1 to help you get buy-in for the UTI Program and the practice changes you will be making in your LTCH.
+There are four strategies to help you increase buy-in for the UTI Program and the practice changes you will be making in your LTCH.

 - This strategy ensures that the policies and procedures within your LTCH will support the key practice changes in the UTI Program.